San Mateo Church Portada, decoration of archway over main door |

 Here's my translation of part of the article:

 "Many residents in the upper middle class neighborhoods of such Mexico City boroughs as Coyoacán, Benito Juárez, Álvaro Obregón and Miguel Hidalgo get all stirred up by the barrages of cohetes that go off each time there's a fiesta in a church in these districts.
 This is particularly true where there are indigenous enclaves whose elderly inhabitants and their descendants preserve the tradition.
-The newcomers say they don't support the tradition, complain they cannot sleep and claim it's illegal to set off cohetes
+The newcomers say they don't support the tradition, complain they cannot sleep and claim it's illegal to set off cohetes.

 "Last weekend was an ordeal for them, since few fiestas are like that of the Holy Cross celebrated with a scenario comprised of a fireworks display.
 Moreover, [on International Worker's Day] the noisy celebrations of construction workers at their work sites (which always involve cohetes y cuetes [a play on words: rockets and 'loaded' (drunk) men]), coincides with the religious festivals in many churches dedicated to devotion of the Holy Cross on May 3.